 Teaching

-As of fall of 2023, I am teaching my second term of Sociology 101 (Sociological Perspectives).
+As of spring of 2024, I am teaching my third term of Sociology 101 (Sociological Perspectives).
 Teaching has quickly become a passion, as I find it deeply fulfilling to demonstrate to undergrad students that thinking sociologically is useful not only in our discipline, but across majors, in the workforce, and in our personal lives.
-I especially enjoy introducing students to the rigorous methods that guide sociological thinking and research.
+For example, in exploring concepts related to the tension between structure and agency, I seek to strengthen the three "C's" -- compassion, curiosity, and critical thinking -- which will serve students well across domains of their lives.

 My 101 course is designed specifically to allow students to demonstrate growth.
 Students work all term long on a practice research proposal exploring a question of their choice, broken down into smaller sub-assignments.
 The purpose of this design is three-fold: 1) it allows students to explore an area of special interest to them, 2) it reinforces to students that sociology is a social science, and 3) it allows them to receive and incorporate feedback from me and their peers as they go.